I’m Ryien (IPA: rɑːjin, Persian: رایین), a PhD student in

 Leadership Computing Facility

-in order to develop and scale graph neural networks (GNNs) and apply them to diverse scientific
+to develop and scale graph neural networks (GNNs) for scientific applications.

 I received my M.S. through the Electrical and Computer